Portfolio-Projects42/front-end-projects/docs-projects/guides/test-runner/responsive.md

 </html>
 ```

-Next, we can write our tests to change the viewport and check if our media queries are working correctly:
+Next, we can write my tests to change the viewport and check if my media queries are working correctly:

 ```html
 <!DOCTYPE html>